adaltas/node-csv/src/index.coffee.md

       preserve = typeof chunk isnt 'object'
       # Emit and stringify the record if an object or an array
       unless preserve
+        # Detect columns from the first record
-        @options.columns ?= Object.keys chunk if @countWriten is 0 and not Array.isArray chunk
+        if @countWriten is 0 and not Array.isArray chunk
+          @options.columns ?= Stringifier.normalize_columns Object.keys chunk
         try @emit 'record', chunk, @countWriten
         catch e then return @emit 'error', e
         # Convert the record into a string